Eric Nystrom: Minnesota and Dallas

 Nystrom chose to leave Calgary as a free agent, signing a three-year, $4.2 million contract with the Minnesota Wild on July 1, 2010.
 He scored four goals and eight assists in his first season with the Wild, a season which Nystrom admitted was not good, and "snowballed negatively" for him.
 The 2011–12 season posed early challenges for Nystrom.
 In a pre-season game against the Edmonton Oilers, his attempt to avoid an icing call resulted in his stick getting caught up in the skates of Edmonton's Taylor Fedun, sending the latter player crashing into the boards at high speed.
 Fedun suffered a broken leg and the play renewed calls for the NHL to move to no-touch icing to avoid similar incidents in the future.
 He was waived by Minnesota prior to the season's start, but went unclaimed by any other team and was demoted to the AHL's Houston Aeros, with whom he appeared in one game.

 On October 12, 2011, the Wild dealt him to the Dallas Stars.
 Minnesota had to place him through re-entry waivers first, and while Dallas could have claimed him at that point and been responsible for only half of his $1.4 million salary, they took on his full salary via trade so as to meet the league's minimum payroll rules.
 Dallas general manager Joe Nieuwendyk praised Nystrom as being an effective penalty killer who would add depth to his team.
 Though he was anticipated to play in a defensive checking role, Nystrom added an offensive touch for Dallas, scoring 10 goals in his first 21 games with the team.
 His 12th goal of the season set a new career high, and he finished the year with 16.

 Due to the 2012–13 NHL lockout, Nystrom signed with Stavanger Oilers late November and made his debut in the Norwegian GET-ligaen in a match against Vålerenga on December 20.
 Nystrom had four goals and three assists in his first game.
 He played only six games with the team, but recorded 14 points.
 Returning to the NHL once the lockout was resolved, Nystrom scored 11 points in 48 games with Dallas.

 Nashville Predators

 Nystrom left the Stars as a free agent following the 2012–13 NHL season and signed a four-year deal with the Nashville Predators worth $10 million.
 He recorded the first hat trick of his NHL career on January 24, 2014, against the Calgary Flames and finished with a franchise record four goals.
 The Predators lost the game, however, 5–4 in a shootout.

 On June 29, 2016, Nystrom's three-year tenure with the Predators was brought to an end, as he was placed on waivers for the intent to buy out the remaining year of his contract.
-As a free agent, Nystrom was unable to attain a NHL contract opting to attend the St. Louis Blues training camp on a professional try-out offer on September 8, 2016.
+As a free agent, Nystrom was unable to attain an NHL contract opting to attend the St. Louis Blues training camp on a professional try-out offer on September 8, 2016.